Skip to main content

 If you love the speckled leaves of Janet Starnes but don’t like the thorns, then you’ll love Snow Fever.
 With beautiful white or pale green flowers and elegant speckled leaves, this lenten rose variety really stands out in the shade.
 Its leaves can be green and white or pink and white, and it has a spreading habit that makes Snow Fever an excellent centerpiece.
 Consider planting it with coral bells or painted ferns to create a colorful foliage arrangement.

-White hellebore with red stems
+White hellebore flowers

 Rollstein / Pixabay